 4 Easy Ways to Integrate Dance Into Any Program

-• Use masking tape or chalk and create a small circle on the floor for every pair of children.
-Invite a child and his friend to stand in the circle and dance together without stepping out of the circle.
-This dance game requires cooperation and responding to one other as well as spatial awareness.
+- Use masking tape or chalk to create small circles on the floor for pairs of children to dance together without stepping outside their circle, promoting cooperation and spatial awareness.

-• Tell a nonverbal story with your dance.
-Listen to a song with or without lyrics and invite children to act out what they hear happening in the story.
+- Create a nonverbal story through dance.
+Listen to a song and encourage children to act out the narrative they hear.

-• Experiment with spatial awareness by inviting children to extend their arms and dance freely around the room without touching another child.
+Promote spatial awareness by inviting children to extend their arms and dance freely around the room without touching anyone else.

 Anvari, S., H., Trainor, L. J., Woodside, J., & Levy, B. A. (2002).
 Relations among musical skills, phonological processing, and early reading ability in preschool children.
 Journal of Experimental Child Psychology, 83, 111–130.